1 Day in Mijas: Exploring Spain’s Stunning White Mountain Village

 History of Mijas Spain

 At first, we were surprised to learn that this small Spanish village was home to over 7,000 residents.
-However, once we started wandering around the endless side streets of Mijas Village it seemed much more possible!
+However, once we started wandering around the endless side streets, it seemed much more possible!

 Starting from the center of town, we worked our way through the white-washed houses.
-Mijas Pueblo is full of pretty little shops, cafes, and local bars.
-Honestly, it felt like each small street was more beautiful than the next!
+Mijas is full of pretty little shops, cafes, and local bars.
+Honestly, it felt like each small street was more beautiful than the next.

-As you get higher up into the houses you’ll be rewarded with epic views of Mijas village and the coastline.
+As you get higher up into the houses, you’ll be rewarded with epic views of the village and coastline.
 With plenty to explore, you can easily spend all day in Mijas Spain!

 Mijas Spain Village